sourcegraph/sg.nvim/README.md

 use { 'sourcegraph/sg.nvim', run = 'nvim -l build/init.lua' }
 ```

+After installation, you can run `:checkhealth sg` to see if the plugin is set up correctly.

 (Nix instructions at the end of the readme)

 You also need to have the appropriate environment variables to log in to your sourcegraph instance, as described in https://github.com/sourcegraph/src-cli#log-into-your-sourcegraph-instance

 ### Setup:

+You can use the `:SourcegraphLogin` command to login.

 ```lua
 -- Setup the LSP server to attach when you edit an sg:// buffer